Definition :

 Each jurisdiction has a time limit within which a demand notice must be sent.
 For example, debt collection statutes in the U.S. typically range from 3 to 6 years, depending on the state.

-Ignoring a demand notice can lead to lawsuits, financial penalties, or damage to the recipient’s reputation.
+Ignoring a notice can lead to lawsuits, financial penalties, or damage to the recipient’s reputation.

 Essential Components: